How did you meet?

 P: We’ve done so much!
 One of our adventures took us to Puerto Rico on a “family” vacation with our closest friends.
-Two of our friends flew out first.
-The next day our friend, Matt.
 Brittney and I were flying out very early in the morning.
-When we showed up to the airport, we couldn’t check-in for some reason.
+When we showed up at the airport, we couldn’t check-in for some reason.
 We went to the help desk and were informed that our flight had been for the day before.
 We were 24 hours late for our flight!
 After some panicked “no no no no no señorita,” some negotiating, some more money, we were rebooked on a flight for that afternoon.
 We said goodbye to Matt, sad that we wouldn’t be flying back together.

-This day is an example of what our relationship has been; an unexpected [sometimes scary] adventure in foreign territory.
+This day is an example of our relationship: an unexpected [sometimes scary] adventure in foreign territory.

-Per usual, we were running late.
-So we were dropping off the donations about 10 minutes before we were supposed to be at the apartment complex.
+As usual, we were running late.
+So we were dropping off the donations about ten minutes before we were supposed to be at the apartment complex.

 Long story short, Patty backed into a car trying to leave the parking lot.

-What is been the biggest challenge you’ve had to overcome together?
+What has been the biggest challenge you’ve had to overcome together?

 Sometimes the cultural gap felt so large.

 Not only was I not used to being a part of a huge family, but I was unable to communicate with the most important person to Patty, her Mom.
 She has had to teach me the intricacies of her Mexican culture.
 I have had to be open to understanding why they are so important to her.
-What I’ve learned is that her culture is not just a part of her; it is her.
-Having my mind opened to a completely new culture has been rewarding.
+I’ve learned that her culture is not just a part of her; it is her.
+Having my mind opened to an entirely new culture has been rewarding.

 I think this is one of the reasons our relationship works so well.

 Being honest is not just important; it is vital.
-Talking things out that make us uncomfortable [i.e. triggers, fears, love languages] has brought a level of understanding to our relationship that I did not imagine could exist with another person.
-That communication is what our trust is based on and because of those two things our love has been able to grow even past the infatuation phase.
-It makes me feel like we are building something that is long-lasting.
+Talking things out that make us uncomfortable [i.e., triggers, fears, love languages] has brought a level of understanding to our relationship that I did not imagine could exist with another person.
+Communication is what our trust is based on.
+Because of those two things, our love has been able to grow past the infatuation phase.
+It makes me feel like we are building something long-lasting.

 Tell us your favorite thing about one another.